Self-Injury & Recovery Resources (SIRR)

 "We know something needs to change, but we don't know where to start."

+Sometimes the hardest part isn't knowing what good looks like — it's knowing how to get there from where you are.
+Organizational change in youth mental health is rarely straightforward.
 I work alongside leadership teams to map the path forward — clarifying vision, identifying leverage points, sequencing change thoughtfully, and building internal champions who can sustain momentum long after our work together ends.
-My approach is collaborative and strengths-focused: we start with what your organization already does well and build from there, rather than importing a model that doesn’t fit your culture or community.
+My approach is collaborative and strengths-focused: we start with what your organization already does well and build from there.

-This service includes:
+This service includes

 • Strategic planning facilitation for mental health initiatives